johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-25-adding-lastmod-to-sitemap-git-commit-date/index.md

 <!--truncate-->

+## Updated 30/03/2024 - this is built into Docusaurus 3.2

+I'm delighted to say that [Docusaurus 3.2 has this functionality built in](https://docusaurus.io/blog/releases/3.2#sitemap-lastmod).
+So you don't need this anymore!

 ## Reading git log in Node.js

 [In the last post I showed how to manipulate XML in Node.js, and filter our sitemap](../2022-11-22-xml-read-and-write-with-node-js/index.md).
 In this post we'll build upon what we did last time, read the git log in Node.js and use that to power a `lastmod` property.